Skinner's Dress Suit (1926 film)

 Skinner's Dress Suit is a 1926 American silent comedy film produced and distributed by Universal Pictures and starring Reginald Denny.
-William Seiter was the director of the film which was based on the 1916 novel of the name by Henry Irving Dodge.
+William A. Seiter was the director of the film which was based on the 1916 novel of the name by Henry Irving Dodge.
 Laura La Plante and Hedda Hopper co-star in this comedy which has seen video and DVD releases.